- A laptop's mousepad is one of the most essential interface components.

 - Mouse Properties Window should open and in it you should go to ELAN tab.

 - Click your device and then click Enable.

-- Press Ctrl+Alt+Del to open Task Manager and go to services tab.
+- Press Ctrl+Alt+Del to open Task Manager and go to the Services tab.

 - Find ETD service and Enable it.

-- Restart your computer and to see if the issue is resolved.
+- Restart your computer to see if the issue is resolved.